Approaching Neural Chinese Word Segmentation as a Low-Resource Machine Translation Task: Conclusion

 \section{Conclusion}

-Our low-resource translation approach to Chinese segmentation achieves strong performance and is easy to adopt.
-Data augmentation, objective weighting and ensembling are the most beneficial.
-In future, it is worth extending this to other languages.
+Our low-resource translation-based approach to Chinese word segmentation achieves strong performance and is easy to adopt.
+Data augmentation, objective weighting and ensembling are the most favourable.
+In future, it is worth extending this perspective to word segmentation of other languages, as well as re-basing it on Transformer models.